ev3dev-python-tools/ev3devcmd/README.md

 The ev3devcmd library lets you integrate support for the EV3 into an IDE.
 For example with the Thonny IDE you can install the thonny-ev3dev plugin which uses the ev3devcmd library to implement support for the EV3.
-The plugin adds buttons like upload, or "download the log" which behind the scene use the ev3devcmd library. <br>
+The plugin adds buttons like "upload program", or "download the log" which behind the scene use the ev3devcmd library. <br>
 See: https://github.com/ev3dev-python-tools/thonny-ev3dev/wiki

 The ev3dev command-line tool lets